 In the generalized theory for icosahedral capsids, the T-number for the hexagonal lattice is Thex = T0, and the T-number for the trihexagonal lattice is Ttri = 4/3 T0 (Twarock and Luque 2019).
 The factor 4/3 ≈ 1.33 accounts for the additional surface associated with 60T0 minor capsid proteins inserted as trimers in the trihexagonal lattice (Figure 1).
-Empirical and bioinformatic studies indicate that tailed phages can adopt capsid architectures from T = 1.33 to T = 52 (Suhanovsky and Teschke 2015; Luque et al. 2020).
+Empirical and bioinformatic studies indicate that tailed phages can adopt capsid architectures from putative T = 1.33 capsids to T = 52 capsids (Suhanovsky and Teschke 2015; Luque et al. 2020).
 The T-number follows an allometric relationship with the genome length with an approximate exponent of 2/3 ≈ 0.67 because the T-number is proportional to the capsid surface and the genome length is proportional to the capsid volume (Luque et al. 2020).
 Thus, the increase in genomic content is associated with larger tailed phage capsids built with more capsid proteins.
 Since the major capsid proteins conserve the HK97-fold while adopting a large diversity of sequences, here we propose that part of this sequence diversity is associated with the formation of different T-number capsids.

 Confirming a direct relationship between major capsid protein sequences and T-number capsids would open the doors of predicting the capsid architecture of tailed phages (and genome lengths) from a single gene.
 This would facilitate inferring tailed phage capsids from sequenced environmental data that is now obtained routinely (Breitbart et al. 2002; Silveira et al. 2020; Roux et al. 2021; Liang and Bushman 2021; Santos-Medellin et al. 2021).
 To test the capsid protein-to-T-number association, we developed a computational approach that can predict accurately the capsid architectures of tailed phages from the major capsid protein gene (Figure 2).
-First, the genome-to-T-number model (G2T) was built by validating and training a power function physical model using a database of high-resolution tailed phage capsids (Figure 2a).
+First, the genome-to-T-number model (G2T) was extended by training a power function physical model using a larger database of high-resolution tailed phage capsids than prior studies (Figure 2a).
 Major capsid proteins (MCPs) adopting HK97-fold were obtained from tailed phage genome isolates, and the G2T model was applied to the genomes to obtain the putative capsid architectures among these phage isolates, generating the MCP/T library (Figure 2b).
 The MCP/T library was used to train the major capsid protein-to-T-number (MCP2T) models using a proximity matrix approach (MCP2T-PM) and a random forest approach (MCP2T-RF) (Figure 2c).
 Finally, these statistical learning models were applied to metagenomic data to infer the capsid architecture of uncultured tailed phages in the human gut.

 METHODS

+The GitHub repository https://github.com/luquelab/Lee_et_al_journal_yyyy contains the codes and instructions necessary to implement the methods and replicate the research.
+The supplementary section SI-1 contains the description of the supplementary Data Files referenced in the Methods and Results sections.

 Genome-to-T-number (G2T) model.
-The genome-to-T-number (G2T) model was a physical model thatpredict predicted the capsid architecture (T-number) of a tailed phage from its genome length (Figure 2a).
-The G2T model relied on an established physical allometric relation between the genome length and tailed phage capsid architecture (Luque et al. Microorganisms 2020).
-The model was trained with published high-resolution structural data of tailed phage capsids as detailed below.
+The genome-to-T-number (G2T) model is a physical model that predicts the capsid architecture (T-number) of a tailed phage from its genome length (Figure 2a).
+The G2T model was introduced in Luque et al. 2020.
+The model relies on the empirically and theoretically justified physical allometric relation between the genome length and capsid architecture of tailed phages (Luque et al. 2020).
+Here, the G2T model was revised, increasing the database of high-resolution structure to train and test the model (from 23 to 37 structures) as detailed in the Data acquisition section below.
+Another novelty was the error analysis of the model and error prediction when increasing the training data set, as detailed in the Model accuracy section below.